-II.1.1 Data at the Bank's individual level
+II.1.1 Data at individual banks' level

 The observation of homogeneous regulatory data over a long period of time is challenging due to the frequent breaks in the prudential regulation and the accounting frameworks in the recent years.
-The ACPR's tops down credit model relies on long term series of credit losses and banks revenues, build thanks to the use of reporting based on different scopes and standards : on a consolidated basis the COREP (common reporting of solvency ratios) and the FINREP (financial reporting in IFRS) reports and on a solo basis the BAFI and the SURFI reports.
+The ACPR's top down credit model relies on long term series of credit losses and banks revenues, built thanks to the use of reporting based on different scopes and standards.
+On a consolidated basis the common standardized reporting framework issued by the European Banking Authority (EBA) for the Capital Requirements Directive -aka the "COREP" - and the standardized reporting framework issued by the EBA for financial reporting data -aka the "FINREP" - are used.
+On a solo basis the French prudential reporting "Base de données des Agents Financiers" -aka the "BAFI" - and the "Système Unifié de Reporting Financier" - aka the "SURFI" - are used.